A fast, offline-capable progressive web app for 8-day weather forecasts, hourly graphs, severe-weather alerts, and your favorite saved locations.

 WeatherDaddy stitches together free, open data from several great sources.
 Massive thanks to each of them.

-WeatherDaddy ships with a shared service so it works out of the box, but
+WeatherDaddy ships with a shared service so it works out of the box, but you can plug in your own free OpenWeatherMap API key to get your own request quota and skip our proxy.

 Open-Meteo, OpenStreetMap Nominatim, the U.S. National Weather Service, and the bundled GeoNames dictionary are called directly from your browser.
 OpenWeatherMap requests go through a tiny Cloudflare Pages proxy that attaches our shared API key — unless you've added your own key above, in which case the browser talks to OpenWeatherMap directly and our proxy is bypassed entirely.